 We also ensure that any incidents of health care acquired infections are thoroughly investigated in order to help reduce the risk of any future cases.

 What are the most common healthcare associated infections?

-Methicillin resistant Staphylococcus aureus (MRSA) is a common bacteria carried by around one in three healthy people, usually on their skin or in the nose.
+Methicillin resistant Staphylococcus aureus (MRSA) is a common bacterium carried by around 1 in 3 healthy people, usually on their skin or in the nose.
 In most cases, it’s not harmful for healthy people to carry MRSA.
 However, hospital patients are ill and so it can be dangerous if it enters their bloodstream.

-Clostridium difficile is a bacteria that can survive and grow without oxygen.
+Clostridium difficile is a bacterium that can survive and grow without oxygen.
 It is present as one of the ‘normal’ bacteria in the gut in up to 3% of healthy adults.
 Clostridium difficile, known as C diff, can cause diarrhoea when certain antibiotics disturb the balance of bacteria in the gut.

 Glycopeptide-resistant Enterococci (GRE) are bacteria commonly found in the bowels of most people.
 There are many different species of enterococci, but only a few have the potential to cause infections in humans.